dme-softwaresolutions/clientcare-help/docs/sw_resources.md

 # Client Types

-This table is a list of client types, and their descriptions as defined by the Home and Client Care program.
+This table is a list of client types, and their descriptions as defined by the [First Nations and Inuit Home and Community Care program](https://www.canada.ca/en/indigenous-services-canada/services/first-nations-inuit-health/health-care-services/home-community-care.html).

 These specficiations cannot be changed by administrators as they are defined by the government.

 # Sources of Referral

-This table is a list of referrel sources, and their definitions as defined by the Home and Client Care program.
+This table is a list of referrel sources, and their definitions as defined by First Nations and Inuit Home and Community Care program.

 These specficiations cannot be changed by administrators as they are defined by the government.

 # Admission

-This table is a list of adminission types, and their definitions as defined by the Home and Client Care program.
+This table is a list of adminission types, and their definitions as defined by the First Nations and Inuit Home and Community Care program.
 The options available when admitting a client into the program are taken from this table.

 These specficiations cannot be changed by administrators as they are defined by the government.

 ## Admission Reasons

-This table is a list of primary reasons for home care, and their definitions as defined by the Home and Client Care program.
+This table is a list of primary reasons for home care, and their definitions as defined by the First Nations and Inuit Home and Community Care program.
 The options available when admitting a client into the program are taken from this table.

 These specficiations cannot be changed by administrators as they are defined by the government.

 # Discharge

-This table is a list of discharge types, and their definitions as defined by the Home and Client Care program.
+This table is a list of discharge types, and their definitions as defined by the First Nations and Inuit Home and Community Care program.
 The options available when discharing a client from an admission are taken from this table.

 These specficiations cannot be changed by administrators as they are defined by the government.

 # Service Types

-This table is a list of services, and their definitions as defined by the Home and Client Care program.
+This table is a list of services, and their definitions as defined by the First Nations and Inuit Home and Community Care program.
 These are the services that can be offered to clients.
 Administrators use this list to generate "Service Task" definitions (see below).

 These specficiations cannot be changed by administrators as they are defined by the government, but administrators do have control over "Service Tasks".